Scholarships for Air Force Service Members and Veterans

 For Air Force service members who have obtained their Community College of the Air Force (CCAF) degree and are working towards a bachelor’s degree.

-$500 for winning applicants who have submitted proof of enrollment at an accredited higher education institution, a statement detailing career and educational goals, and a list of successful workplace and community performance.
+$750 for winning applicants who have submitted proof of enrollment at an accredited higher education institution, a statement detailing career and educational goals, and a list of successful workplace and community performance.
+Winners also receive a one-year complimentary eMembership to AFA.

 With the Health Professions Scholarship Program, any U.S. citizen who has been accepted into a graduate-level health profession is eligible to apply.
 This is a scholarship offered by the Air Force to health care professionals, such as pharmacists, optometrists, nurse corps, etc.